 I miss wandering around aimlessly without a fucking mask.

-I miss being in the thick of the sweaty and crowded Gospel tent at the Jazz Festival in New Orleans, Louisiana.
+I miss being in the thick of the steaming hot, sweaty and crowded Gospel tent at the Jazz Festival in New Orleans, Louisiana.

 I miss the excitement of getting lost in the back alleyways of Hanoi, Vietnam.

-I miss all the spontaneous adventures that pop up on a daily basis.
+I miss all the spontaneous adventures and the many ‘what the fuck’ sights that pop up on a daily basis.

-I miss the crowded snorkeling boat tours in Palawan, Philippines where the crew carved our delicious fresh fruit with their bare hands.
+I miss the crowded snorkeling boat tours in Palawan, Philippines where the local crew carved our delicious fresh fruit with their unwashed bare hands.

 I miss drinking kava with my lips pressed against a shared wooden bowl at a Fijian ceremony in Fiji.